-In the coming months, the US Postal Service plans to begin to experiment with cryptographic indicia through its IBIP program [20, 21, 22, 23, 24].
-Reportedly, several manufactures are rushing into the field with IBIP compliant products.
+In the coming months, the US Postal Service plans to begin to experiment with cryptographic indicia through its IBIP program [13].
 This will provide an exciting opportunity to see public key cryptography techniques deployed on a wide scale (if successful, most people in the US will be receiving mail with cryptographic indicia in the near future).
-It will arguably be the first wide-scale test of public key systems and certificates in a commercial context.